PC Gaming Desk Cable Management: Best Cheap Accessories Guide

 If you only do one thing, mount your power strip under the desk.
 Getting those bulky plugs off the floor instantly makes everything look cleaner and stops cables from draping everywhere.

-Here’s what I do now after a lot of trial and error:
+Here’s the process after a lot of trial and error:

 • Unplug everything.
 It’s tempting to work live, but you’ll mis-route cables and end up redoing it.

-• Decide which side of the desk needs power the most (PC side, console side, or central).
+• Decide which side of the desk needs power most (PC side, console side, or central).

 • Clean the underside where the strip will go with isopropyl alcohol or a damp cloth and let it dry.